surfertas/ros_custom_packages/turtlebot_auto_drive/README.md

 Usage
 ---
-Tested on Raspberry Pi 3 running ROS Kinetic on Ubuntu 16.04.2 Mate, and a Turtlebot 2 from Clearpath Robotics controlled by a note PC running Ubuntu 14.04.2 LTS with ROS version Indigo.
-ROS master was initiated on a separate PC running ROS Kinetic on 16.04.2 LTS Ubuntu.
+Tested on Raspberry Pi 3 running ROS Kinetic + Ubuntu 16.04.2 Mate, and a Turtlebot 2 from Clearpath Robotics controlled by a note PC running Ubuntu 14.04.2 LTS + ROS Indigo.
+ROS master was initiated on a separate PC running ROS Kinetic + Ubuntu 16.04.2 LTS.